AkselLessum/Programvareutvikling/README.md

 ```

 In the terminal a url will be displayed for where you can view the website.
 The default is [http://localhost:8000/](http://localhost:8000/).
 To view the website simply go to this url.

+To populate the website with objects and users, navigate to Usage see the instructions about resetting the database and loading data from
+google spreadsheets.

 ## 🔧 Running the tests <a name = "tests"></a>